-India logs 13,451 new Covid cases, over 103 Cr vaccinated
+India Logs 13,451 New Covid Cases, Over 103 Cr Vaccinated

-New Delhi, Oct 27 (IANS) In the last 24 hours, India registered 13,451 new Covid-19 cases, and the number of vaccinated people reached 103.53 crore, the Union Health Ministry said on Wednesday.
+New Delhi: In the last 24 hours, India registered 13,451 new Covid-19 cases, and the number of vaccinated people reached 103.53 crore, the Union Health Ministry said on Wednesday.

 In the same period, 585 new fatalities were reported, which increased the death toll to 4,55,653.